After studying this chapter, you will be able to

 The defining characteristic of the somatic nervous system is that it controls skeletal muscles.
 Somatic senses inform the nervous system about the external environment, but the response to that is through voluntary muscle movement.
 The term “voluntary” suggests that there is a conscious decision to make a movement.
 However, some aspects of the somatic system use voluntary muscles without conscious control.
 One example is the ability of our breathing to switch to unconscious control while we are focused on another task.
 However, the muscles that are responsible for the basic process of breathing are also utilized for speech, which is entirely voluntary.

 Whereas the sensory cortical areas are located in the occipital, temporal, and parietal lobes, motor functions are largely controlled by the frontal lobe.
-The most anterior regions of the frontal lobe—the prefrontal areas—are important for executive functions, which are those cognitive functions that lead to goal-directed behaviors.
-These higher cognitive processes include working memory, which has been called a “mental scratch pad,” that can help organize and represent information that is not in the immediate environment.
-The prefrontal lobe is responsible for aspects of attention, such as inhibiting distracting thoughts and actions so that a person can focus on a goal and direct behavior toward achieving that goal.
+The most anterior regions of the frontal lobe—the prefrontal areas—are important for executive functions, which are those cognitive functions that lead to goal-directed behaviours.
+These higher cognitive processes include working memory, which has been called a “mental scratchpad,” that can help organize and represent information that is not in the immediate environment.
+The prefrontal lobe is responsible for aspects of attention, such as inhibiting distracting thoughts and actions so that a person can focus on a goal and direct behaviour toward achieving that goal.

 Secondary Motor Cortices

 In generating motor responses, the executive functions of the prefrontal cortex will need to initiate actual movements.
 One way to define the prefrontal area is any region of the frontal lobe that does not elicit movement when electrically stimulated.
 These are primarily in the anterior part of the frontal lobe.
 The regions of the frontal lobe that remain are the regions of the cortex that produce movement.
 The prefrontal areas project into the secondary motor cortices, which include the premotor cortex and the supplemental motor area.